MenezesMatheus/MenezesMatheus/README.md

 ---

 ### 👨‍💻 About me:
-I'm a Computer Engineering undergraduate at the Federal University of Pernambuco (UFPE), currently in my third semester.
+I'm a Computer Engineering undergraduate at the Universidade Federal de Pernambuco (UFPE), currently in my third semester.
 I'm passionate about technology, always seeking to learn more and take on new challenges.

 **Currently exploring, learning, and improving my skills with these technologies:**